-'Cutting-Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence
+'Cutting Edge' Program For Children With Autism And ADHD Rests On Razor-Thin Evidence

 One of the company's television commercials begins with a montage of formerly frustrated mothers.
 But, they all agree, Brain Balance put an end to their kids' challenges.
 One woman insists "it will completely, absolutely, 100 percent change your life."

-The man who created Brain Balance, Robert Melillo is often introduced as "Dr. Melillo" in media appearances.
+The man who created Brain Balance, Robert Melillo, is often introduced as "Dr. Melillo" in media appearances.
 He has a doctorate and an active license in chiropractic.
-He's also acknowledged as an expert in the field of functional neurology, chiropractic's controversial alternative to mainstream neurology.
+He is also acknowledged as an expert in the field of functional neurology, chiropractic's controversial alternative to mainstream neurology.

 Melillo's biography states he has master's degrees in neuroscience and clinical rehabilitation neuropsychology, though it does not say from where.
 A curriculum vitae for Melillo that NPR found on a website for chiropractic licensing boards says the master's in neuroscience came from the Carrick Institute for Graduate Studies, a chiropractic academy in Florida that isn't accredited by any of the agencies recognized by the Department of Education.
 His second master's degree is from a now-defunct program at Touro College, a private educational organization based in New York.